Gopinath-Vinayagam/faceDetection-with-eyeblinkgGame/README.md

 # Eye-blink-detection-game
 Computer Vision project - Eye blink detection framed into game of longest staring with opencv and python
 ## Includes :
 1. Face Detection with Haar Cascades
 2. Eye Detection with Haar Cascades

+### Need to be added
+1. Face Recognization with Haar Cascades